 Instructions

-- To assemble, top the zucchini with the roasted red pepper sauce and 3-4 meatballs.
+- Serve with zucchini noodles, gluten-free pasta, or rice.
+Top with roasted red pepper sauce and 3-4 meatballs per serving.

 This sounds yummy I totally need to give Zoodles a try!